Bethany College Presents Annual Honors Day Awards

 David Judy Prize

-Loraine R. Ziegler, senior, Canonsburg, Pa.: The David Judy Prize, an endowed prize, is awarded each year to the senior who has achieved outstanding academic success as a major in Fine Arts at Bethany.
+Matthew D. Robinson, senior, Wheeling, W.Va.: The David Judy Prize, an endowed prize, is awarded each year to the senior who has achieved outstanding academic success as a major in Fine Arts at Bethany.
 The award honors the late David Jones Judy, Jennie Steindorf Renner Professor of Fine Arts.
 Professor Judy taught at Bethany from 1967 until his retirement in 1993 and served as Chair of the Department of Fine Arts and Director of the Bethany Theatre.

 Leonora Balla Cayard Prize